-In most startups that boast a flattened structure of hierarchy, the concept of employee self-management rules.
+In most startups that boast a flattened structure of company employee hierarchy, the concept of employee self-management rules.
 Self-management means that a manager sets the overall direction of a project or task, and employees implement the details.
 Except for the manager’s involvement for project updates, issues and resource requests, employees take complete onus on themselves and complete their own tasks, run their own projects, and try to solve their own problems.

 The Open-Door Policy is a given in self-managed workspaces.
 Referring to the communication policy in which the ones at the upper rungs of the office hierarchy leave their office door 'open'.
 This system is instilled in organizations in order to encourage openness and transparency with the employees of the company.
 Complete freedom is given to employees, allowing them to stop by whenever they feel the need to, meet and ask questions, discuss suggestions, and address problems or concerns with management.
 Fostering an environment of collaboration, high performance, and mutual respect between upper management and employees means that every manager's door is open to every employee.